 Going to #JDVAC 2017 Convention?
 Stop by the Unitron booth, and be among the first to preview Moxi™ Fit R, a revolutionary rechargeable.

-It makes perfect sense for Unitron to do so, their sister company was the first to deliver the new Lithium-ion technology, so why shouldn't they follow?
+It makes perfect sense for Unitron to do so since their sister company was the first to deliver the new Lithium-ion technology.
+Why shouldn’t they follow?
 However, Unitron tends to do their own thing, so there is actually a lot of speculation about what solution they are introducing.
 What we do know is that their first rechargeable hearing aid ever will be based on an existing award winning design, the Moxi Fit.
 As with Phonak and the Audeo B-R, their first foray into this field will be with a RIC offering.

 But will they follow with Lithium-ion?
 That is a question that will only be answered towards the end of this month when they officially announce the launch.
 As always, we will keep you informed, if you have any questions about hearing aids, hearing loss or hearing care, don't hesitate to call is at 1-440-248-4790 or book an appointment online now.